As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 These homemade dog treats without peanut butter have gone, over the years, to dozens of different dog taste testers, and the consensus always is… There are never any dog treats left.

 And I have realized I can never again taste-test dog treats.
 The dogs are much better judges.

 Side note: did you know pumpkin can be good for dogs?
 Pumpkin without added sugar or spice can be helpful to keep things moving in the digestive tract.
 Pumpkin for the win!

 So there you are, friends.
 A little addition to pumpkin week that’s one for the pups.
 While we may never actually own a dog, I’m happy to know that I can supply a relatively healthy dog treat recipe to one if we ever decide to.

 - 1 large egg

 - 2 cups + 2 Tablespoons (323g) whole wheat flour all-purpose is fine; be sure to measure properly

 - 2 to 4 Tablespoons (30-60mL) water or milk

 - Preheat the oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - Pour the wet ingredients into the dry ingredients and mix gently until everything is combined.
-You may need to use your hands.
+Add about ½ to 1 Tablespoon of water or milk at a time until dough stays together (I usually wind up adding about 2 to 4 Tablespoons total).
+You will likely need to use your hands.